 Your doctor may talk to you about the results right away.
 If you had a biopsy, it may take longer to receive results.

-After the test, call your doctor if any of the following occurs: Pain or discomfort that does not go away or worsensVomiting blood, blood in stool, or dark black stoolIndigestionNew or unusual symptoms
+After the test, call your doctor if any of the following occurs: Pain or discomfort that does not go away or worsensVomiting blood, blood in stool, or dark black stoolIndigestionNew or unexpected symptoms

-Jacobson B, Chak A, et al. Quality indicators for endoscopic ultrasonography.
+Jacobson B, Chak A, e Hoffman B, et al. Quality indicators for endoscopic ultrasonography.

 Understanding EUS (endoscopic ultrasonography).
 American Society for Gastrointestinal Endoscopy website.
 Available at: